Tyler799/Morrowind-2020/Morrowind_2019.md

 4. Timeslips' EXE optimizer has been removed for this guide, determined to be essentially ineffectual.
 (Though not harmful, from what I can tell)

 5. The 4GB patch is no longer required, as it has been rolled into Morrowind Code Patch as of a recent version.
-However, running it against MGEXEGui.exe may improve it's performance when generating distant land.
+However, running it against MGEXEGui.exe may improve its performance when generating distant land.
 The patcher can be downloaded [here](https://www.ntcore.com/4gb_patch.php)

 6. Download the latest version of MGE XE.
 While its mod page can be found [here](https://www.nexusmods.com/morrowind/mods/41102) the development version (like MCP) exists [here](https://www.nexusmods.com/morrowind/mods/26348)
 (As of writing this guide, the mod page has the newest version, Skunk Works' copy is older.
 Check both first though, as it could change!)